Grubb, Hene vie for Tyler City Council District 1

-TYLER, Texas (KETK) — Either Stuart Hene or Greg Grubb will become the newest person to represent District 1 on the Tyler City Council.
+TYLER, Texas (KETK) — Either Stuart Hene or Greg Grubb will become the next person to represent District 1 on the Tyler City Council.

 They are vying to replace Linda Sellers who has already served three terms and cannot run again.
 District 1 is made up of mostly residential areas between Old Jacksonville Highway and Broadway Avenue.